 40.7.2 Posting of Cluster Study Project List

 40.7.2.1 Within ten (10) Business Days of the commencement of the Customer Engagement Window, the ISO shall post on its OASIS, or a publicly accessible portion of its website, the Cluster Study Project List, which is a list of the validated Interconnection Requests and CRIS-Only Requests for that Cluster.
-The list shall identify for each Interconnection Request and each CRIS-Only Request: (1) the requested amount of Energy Resource Interconnection Service and/ Capacity Resource Interconnection Service; (2) the location by county and state; (3) the station or transmission line or lines of the requested Point of Interconnection; (4) the proposed Initial Backfeed Date; (5) the type of Interconnection Service requested; (6) the type of Facility to be constructed, including fuel types, such as coal, natural gas, solar, wind, storage, or combined resource; (7) the number of proposed generator leads; (8) Queue Position; (9) whether the Interconnection Request or CRIS-Only Request is for a Contingent Project; and (10) the applicable Connecting Transmission Owner and any identified Affected Transmission Owners.
+The list shall identify for each Interconnection Request and each CRIS-Only Request: (1) the requested amount of Energy Resource Interconnection Service and/ Capacity Resource Interconnection Service; (2) the location by county and state; (3) the substation or transmission line or lines of the requested Point of Interconnection; (4) the proposed Initial Backfeed Date; (5) the type of Interconnection Service requested; (6) the type of Facility to be constructed, including fuel types, such as coal, natural gas, solar, wind, storage, or combined resource; (7) the number of proposed generator leads; (8) Queue Position; (9) whether the Interconnection Request or CRIS-Only Request is for a Contingent Project; and (10) the applicable Connecting Transmission Owner and any identified Affected Transmission Owners.

 40.7.2.2 If an Interconnection Customer withdraws its Interconnection Request or CRIS-Only Request, or such Interconnection Request or CRIS-Only Request is deemed withdrawn by the ISO, during the Customer Engagement Window up to five (5) Business Days after the ISO posts the Cluster Study Project List, the Interconnection Request shall not be subject to a Withdrawal Penalty as set forth in Section 40.7.6.2.